Meet the Palliative Care Team

 - Will you continue to be involved in my care when I am in the hospital (if you are an outpatient).

-- Will you continue to be involved in my care when I am discharged from the hospital?
+- Will you be involved in my care when I am discharged from the hospital or living at home?

-- How will you work with and communicate with my other doctors?
+- How will you work with and communicate with all my other doctors?

 - What will you do if I experience severe pain or other symptoms?